 Many states have compelling needs for stringent appliance efficiency standards, either due to energy costs, state policy goals, regional differences, or other factors.
 As an example in California, the California Energy Commission (CEC) established an energy goal for zero net energy (ZNE) performance in new residential buildings by 2020 and in new commercial buildings by 2030.
 Aggressive energy goals like these were intended to be achieved in part through cost-effective energy efficiency measures.
 Federal appliance standards can be one of the strongest policy tools for reducing energy use in existing buildings and a significant part of achieving ZNE in both new and existing buildings.

 Utility rebate and other voluntary programs that incentivize efficient products, such as the Environmental Protection Agency’s (EPA’s) ENERGY STAR® Program, are critical to achieving economies of scale and driving cost down for advanced efficiency technologies.
 These programs rely on energy consumption metrics based on DOE test procedure regulations.
-Thus, it is critical to periodically review and update test procedures to be periodically reviewed and updated, as prescribed in EPCA, to ensure the energy metrics are representative of new features, technologies, and actual performance.
+Thus, it is critical to periodically review and update test procedures, as prescribed in EPCA, to ensure the energy metrics are representative of new features, technologies, and actual performance.

 Energy Efficiency Regulation Impacts: Driving Innovation